Hans Merensky Wilderness

 Hans Merensky Wilderness, also known as the Hans Merensky Nature Reserve, is a protected area in Limpopo Province, South Africa.
-It has an area of about 5,268 ha and lies in the Lowveld between the Kruger Park and the town of Tzaneen.
-It is located on the banks of the Great Letaba River, a tributary of the Olifants River.
+It has an area of about 5,268 ha and lies in the Lowveld between Kruger Park and the town of Tzaneen.
+It is located within the UNESCO Kruger to Canyons Biosphere on the banks of the Great Letaba River, a tributary of the Olifants River.

 The Reserve is named after Hans Merensky, a South African geologist and conservationist.
 There is an ethnographic museum, the Tsonga Kraal Museum, displaying the culture of the Tsonga people.

 Wildlife

-Wildlife in the area include Selous' zebra, blue wildebeest, warthog and South African giraffe, as well as the more elusive nocturnal animals like African leopard, black-backed jackal and spotted hyena.
+Wildlife in the area includes Selous' zebra, blue wildebeest, warthog and South African giraffe, as well as the more elusive nocturnal animals like African leopard, black-backed jackal and spotted hyena.